dallinsavage/CSCI_1110_OOP_Coursework/README.md

 # CSCI 1110 OOP
-This repository is for my object oreiented programming class coursework
+This repository is for my object oriented programming class coursework